PIERRE C. FRALEY SCHOLARSHIP

 In addition, the recipient is required to write a 500 word report describing the experience in France.

-• The applicant must submit a cover letter, in French, 500 word maximum, describing their reason for applying and career plans and how they intend to benefit from the program of study.
+- A written essay, in French, 500 word maximum describing their reason for applying and career plans and how they intend to benefit from the program of study.
 They need to explain their French background: when and why did they start learning French.

-• a 2 to 5 minutes video recording of their spoken French presenting him(her)self in a different way than a cover letter.
+- A 2 to 5-minute video recording of their spoken French presenting him(her)self in a different way than a cover letter.